tap349/tap349.github.io/_posts/2017-11-20-react-native-upgrading.md

 1. <https://stackoverflow.com/a/42507293/3632318>

-I haven't tried it by myself but the idea to recreate both iOS and Android applications from scratch seems to be very attractive - especially when you've got to upgrade between multiple major versions and it turns into a nightmare.
+I haven't tried it by myself but the idea to recreate both iOS and Android applications from scratch seems no-nonsense - especially when you've got to upgrade between multiple major versions and it turns into a nightmare.

-just make sure that both the App Store and the Google Play Store believe it's the same application.
+NOTE: the App Store and the Google Play Store shouldn't notice these are new applications so make sure to use the same identifiers and certificates.